eXparity/exparity-stub/README.md

 * __aRandomDouble__ - Create a random Double
 * __aRandomFloat__ - Create a random Float
 * __aRandomInteger__ - Create a random Integer
-* __aRandomInstanceOf__ - Create a random instance of class which implements the Java Beans getters and setters
+* __aRandomInstanceOf__ - Create a random instance of class, interface, or abstract class
-* __aRandomListOf__ - Create a random list of a class which implements the Java Beans getters and setters
+* __aRandomListOf__ - Create a random list of a class, interface, or abstract class
 * __aRandomLong__ - Create a random Long
 * __aRandomShort__ - Create a random Short
 * __aRandomString__ - Create a random alphanumeric String